OrianaVenture/VentureValheim/Progression/README.md

 ## Introduction

-Control skill levels, haldor's items, and manage world and individual player keys!
+Control skill levels, trader items, and manage world and individual player keys!
 Lock different actions behind an enforced boss progression to control the rate at which players advance.

 ## Features